In this section

 Pediatricians should consider the possibility of CVS in children who experience:

-• Recurrent vomiting episodes that start with severe vomiting — several times per hour — and last less than one week
+- Recurrent vomiting episodes that start with severe vomiting despite emptying of stomach contents — several times per hour — and last less than one week

-• Three or more separate episodes of vomiting in the past six months of five total
+- Four or more separate episodes of vomiting in the past 12 months

 What is the long-term outlook for cyclic vomiting syndrome?